A Night at the Phare Cambodian Circus in Siem Reap

 There is a big top tent and tightrope walking, along with juggling, acrobatics, aerial ballet, balancing acts, fire dancing, drama, music, mime, contortion, and comedy.
 The closest comparison might be Cirque du Soleil, only Siem Reap’s Phare Cambodian Circus is a relaxed, warm-hearted, spirited, and down-to-earth take on that highly stylised genre, and it invariably has the audience in stitches as much as tears.

 It’s this combination of personality, impressive skills, natural talent, and fine storytelling, that has seen Phare Cambodian Circus go from an empty tent after they first hammered in their pegs two years ago to a nightly packed house.
-Last year there was a USA tour and a purchase of land just outside Siem Reap, where they established a permanent big top this year.
-A group of artists are currently performing in Africa and there’s an upcoming tour to Australia and Europe.
+There have been overseas tours and a purchase of land just outside Siem Reap, where they established a permanent big top this year.

-To appreciate how far the Phare Cambodian Circus has come and what its success means to Cambodians, it’s necessary to know its tragic roots, humble beginnings and the destitution that many of its performers are born into and grow up in before they join the circus.
+But to really appreciate how far the Phare Cambodian Circus has come and what its success means to Cambodians, it’s necessary to go behind the scenes and know its tragic roots, humble start, and the destitution that many of its performers are born into and grow up in before they join the circus.

 While the Khmer Empire may have declined a few centuries later, the circus still played an important role in everyday life, as attested by vividly illustrated murals that enliven the walls of Wat Kampong Tralach Pleu pagoda in central Cambodia, dating to the 19th century.